 Volunteers must be at least 13 years old.
 Direct-service volunteers must be at least 18 years old.

-If you are interested in volunteering, please visit the Sign Up to Volunteer page and submit your information.
+If you are interested in volunteering, please visit the volunteer hub to sign up.
 The Office of Volunteer and Community Engagement will reach out to you shortly with the next steps.